fernandreu/ecommerce-api/README.md

 ## Consuming the API

 Navigation through the API should mostly be self-explanatory, as every page directly provides you with the links you need to use to navigate to child elements.
-Nevertheless, all the API endpoints are summarised below.
+Nevertheless, all the API endpoints are summarised in this section.

-For clarity, the navigation links have been removed from all the response body examples below.
+For clarity, the navigation links have been removed from all the response body examples.

 ### See the full list of customers